 E) If there is a complaint filed with the Ontario College of Social Workers and Social Service Workers, your social worker will be required to share information about their work with you.

-Telephone calls: Therapists make their best efforts to return calls within their business hours.
-Each therapist has their own set working days.
+Telephone calls: Therapists do their best to return calls within their business hours.
+Each therapist has their own set of working days.
 Please ensure that your current contact number(s) are up to date in Jane.

-Virtual Therapy: We are currently using an on-line platform that is compliant with professional standards.
-It is important to note that although the servers are secure, there is a risk for privacy breaches.
+Virtual Therapy: We are currently using an online platform that is compliant with professional standards.
+It is important to note that there is a risk of privacy breaches.

-If you have a session over the phone or virtually, please find a space where you feel comfortable and safe talking.
-Please note it is your responsibility to ensure that you are in private space on your end.
+For your sessions, please find a space where you feel comfortable and safe talking.
+It is your responsibility to ensure that you are in a private area on your end.
 If you have any concerns about domestic violence, please communicate this with your therapist.

 Please remember that emails, texts, cell phones and social media are not secure ways of communication.